Chaste/Chaste.github.io/site/content/docs/user-tutorials/RunningPottsBasedSimulations.md

         }

 ```

-Now we have a mesh and a set of cells to go with it, we can create a `CellPopulation`{.cpp}.
+Now we have a mesh and a set of cells to go with it, we can create a `CellPopulation`.
 In general, this class associates a collection of cells with a set of elements or a mesh.
-For this test, because we have a `PottsMesh`{.cpp}, we use a particular type of
+For this test, because we have a `PottsMesh`, we use a particular type of
-cell population called a `PottsBasedCellPopulation`{.cpp}.
+cell population called a `PottsBasedCellPopulation`.

 ```cpp
         PottsBasedCellPopulation<3> cell_population(*p_mesh, cells);

 ```

 In order to visualize labelled cells we need to use the following command.
 ```cpp
         cell_population.AddCellWriter<CellLabelWriter>();

 ```

-We then pass in the cell population into an `OnLatticeSimulation`{.cpp},
+We then pass in the cell population into an `OnLatticeSimulation`,
 and set the output directory and end time.
 ```cpp
         OnLatticeSimulation<3> simulator(cell_population);